rrag/react-stockcharts/docs/md/AREACHART.md

 <YAxis axisAt="right" orient="right" />
 ```
 next to the existing `YAxis`

-Create custom components and use them, it is explained [here](http://add.link.here)

 Want to add a `YAxis` with a percent scale on the right? add
 ```jsx